mui/material-ui/docs/pages/blog/mui-v5.md

 ## Improved customizability

 ### Migration from JSS to emotion

 - Settle on the name, emotion vs. Emotion
 - Explain the problem, the solution
-- Like the extensive research that Marija did
+- Like the extensive research that Marija did https://github.com/mui-org/material-ui/issues/22342
 - Thanks community members that helped to make the migration of the codebase happen, it was long and fastidous
 - Explain what's the migration path for JSS: `@material-ui/styles`
-- Start sponsoring emotion $1,000/month
+- We have started sponsoring emotion $1,000/month

 ### The `sx` prop

 - Explain the problem, the solution
 - Also available as flatten props https://material-ui.com/blog/2021-q1-update/.
 - Explain why no support of flatten on all the components (a popular request)
+- The community seems to love it https://twitter.com/AnsonLowZF/status/1397034690771443715

 ### Dynamic props